cerulean-quasar/rainbowDice/docs/design.md

 b/H = 1/((aH)/(bs) + 1)
 ```

-Now, because it shows up many times, I will define the new variale:
+Now, because it shows up many times, we will define the new variale:

 ```
 k = a/b * H/s
 ```

-Note that k is completely known since I already stated that a/b is known and specified
+Note that `k` is completely known since we already stated that `a/b` is known and specified
-how to compute H and s.
+how to compute `H` and `s`.

 ```
 b/H = 1/(K+1)